dario-santos/website-source/actions.md

   improve our testing of the OCaml compiler and language tools, while participating in improving the diversity in the OCaml community.

-  We a research internship on type inference, to study approaches to keep the type-checker predictable and robust as the language evolves.
+: We funded a research internship on type inference, to study approaches to keep the type-checker predictable and robust as the language evolves.